enesgutic/frontend-challenge/README.md

 <p>We would like you to use Sass for styling.
 It doesn't matter how you compile it to CSS, as long as we have Sass files as an end result as well.</p>
 <p>Oh, and the last thing - the username and password for the Drupal account is admin/admin, you can login by going to /user.</p>
 <ol>
+<li>Style the front page using <a href="https://www.figma.com/file/a2EQ6MZSupAXoKFij5jt8i/Agiledrop-FE-Challenge?node-id=0%3A1" target="_blank">this design</a>.
+You don’t have to be logged in into Figma account, but we recommend that you create a free account.
+When you are logged in, you can use css inspector to get accurate elements properties.</li>
-<li>Style the front page using the provided psd file (ad-challenge.psd). <strong>Don't mind about the content, use the one that is in the provided database.</strong> Just make sure you make it look the same as in design.</li>
+<li>The content might not be completely the same as in design.
+Don't mind about it, use the one that is in the provided database.
+Just make sure it looks the same as in design.</li>
 <li>Header should be styled in a way that when you scroll down it sticks to the top of the page and is visible all of the time.
-There is no design for that, so you're free to do it as you wish, as long as it works.</li>
-<li>Also style one of the news - click on it on front page list and style the right sidebar.
-There is also a layer in design file to see how sidebar should look like.
-Also check if everything else needs any modification or addition.</li>
+Clicking on links in the main navigation should take you to the appropriate section on the homepage using “smooth scroll” animation.
+When the page is scrolled to this section, the correct link must be highlighted (active link).</li>
-<li>Please have in mind that this should look OK on mobile as well.</li>
+<li>Please have in mind that web page should look OK on mobile devices.</li>
+<li>We will review web page in the latest modern browsers (Chrome, Firefox, Safari and Edge).</li>
 </ol>
 <h2>When done</h2>
 <ol>